Skip to Content

 Sinusoidal obstruction syndrome/veno-occlusive disease

-Approaches to both prevention and treatment with agents such as heparin, protein C, and antithrombin III have been studied with mixed results, but recent studies have suggested prophylactic ursodiol may have an effect on SOS/VOD.
-One small, retrospective, single-center study showed a benefit from corticosteroid therapy; this requires further validation.
+Approaches to both prevention and treatment with agents such as heparin, protein C, and antithrombin III have been studied, with mixed results.
+One small, retrospective, single-center study showed a benefit from corticosteroid therapy, but further validation is needed.
 Another agent with demonstrated activity is defibrotide, a mixture of oligonucleotides with antithrombotic and fibrinolytic effects on microvascular endothelium.
-Defibrotide has been shown to decrease mortality in the treatment of severe VOD [13,14,15] and seems to show efficacy in decreasing VOD incidence when used prophylactically.[Level of evidence: 1iiA] Defibrotide is not FDA approved but is routinely used by U.S. centers through a pre-approval protocol.
+Defibrotide has been shown to decrease mortality in the treatment of severe VOD [23,24,25,26] and has also shown efficacy in decreasing VOD incidence when used prophylactically.[Level of evidence: 1iiA] Defibrotide is not FDA approved but is routinely used by U.S. centers through a pre-approval protocol.

 The British Society for Blood and Marrow Transplantation published evidence-guided recommendations on the diagnosis and management of VOD.
 They recommend that biopsy be reserved for difficult cases and performed using the transjugular approach.
-They suggest that plasminogen activator inhibitor 1 levels should not be used routinely for the diagnosis of SOS/VOD.
-They recommend the prophylactic use of defibrotide or ursodeoxycholic acid for patients at high-risk of developing SOS/VOD, but concluded there was insufficient data to support the use of prostaglandin E1, pentoxifylline, or antithrombin.
-For treatment of VOD, they recommend aggressive fluid balance management, early involvement of critical care and gastroenterology specialists, and the use of defibrotide and perhaps methylprednisolone, but found insufficient evidence to support the use of tissue plasminogen activator and N-acetylcysteine.[17,18]
+They support the use of defibrotide for prevention of SOS/VOD (defibrotide prophylaxis is not currently allowed on the U.S. pre-approval protocol), but concluded there is insufficient data to support the use of prostaglandin E1, pentoxifylline, or antithrombin.
+For treatment of VOD, they recommend aggressive fluid balance management, early involvement of critical care and gastroenterology specialists, and the use of defibrotide and possibly methylprednisolone, but concluded there is insufficient evidence to support the use of tissue plasminogen activator or N-acetylcysteine.[26,28]

 Idiopathic pneumonia syndrome